 What you will learn:

-3. To understand and describe the role, structure and general practices of the overall Canadian Intelligence Enterprise, with a focus on the relationship between defence intelligence and other government intelligence functions; and
+- Gain an understanding of the role, structure and general practices of the overall Canadian Intelligence Enterprise, with a focus on the relationship between defence intelligence and other government intelligence functions;

 Your trainer: Dr. James Cox